tuvalutorture/tuvalutorture/README.md

 ***p.s.***
 # please send peach schnapps my sanity is plummeting quickly. i cannot take C much longer make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop

 "Right or wrong, my song is strong
 You don't like it, get along
 Say what I want, do what I can
 Death to the message of the Ku Klux Klan
 I don't buy supremacy
 A-media chief, you menace me
 The people you say cause all the crime
 Wake up motherfucker and smell the slime"
--Antonio Kaledioscope (i think that's his name)
+-"The Power of Equality", rhcp

 kefka from ffvi was kinda based and in the right ngl
 and his boss theme is my spirit animal